 Figure 5.
 Feeding interactions between siphonophore species and their prey identified by our metabarcoding results (red), published submersible observations (blue), published visual gut content analyses (green), and predicted by the morphology-based DAPC model in Damian-Serrano et al. (2021b).
+Gelatinous prey refers to ctenophores, medusae, and salps.
+Larvaceans were excluded as their own category since they are not gelatinous when swimming freely outside their mucous ‘houses’, which would be the only times they would be able to trigger a prey-capture response in siphonophore tentacles.